rainydevzz/Barri/readme.md

 #### Requirements

 You will need a few things to setup this bot.
 Most notably, Node.js is required as well as a running PostgreSQL database.\
+You may also need basic knowledge of SQL and setting up a Postgres database for some commands to work correctly (like setting antispam settings)\
-Knowledge of Typescript, Node.js, SQL, and the Oceanic library are *not* required.
+Knowledge of Typescript, Node.js, and the Oceanic library are *not* required.

 #### Config Files

 Navigate to `/src/example.cfg.json` and replace "BOT TOKEN HERE" with your bot token.\
 Next, navigate to `/src/prisma/example.env` and replace DATABASE_URL_HERE with your PostgreSQL database url.\
 Remove the word 'example' from each of the file names. (example.env becomes .env and example.cfg.json becomes cfg.json)

+#### Database Setup

+You will need to set up a PostgreSQL database for the Antispam setup.\
+Once you have set that up, you can follow the SQL statement below to set up the table. (wip)

 #### Setup Script